 This may include, but is not limited to:

-- adjusting your working conditions or hours of work, such as:
+- adjusting your working conditions or hours of work, including:

 - letting you sit down if your job involves standing;